 1] Check Wi-Fi settings on your Surface

-Your first attempt to resolve the Surface device finds available wireless network but won’t connect issue is to check the WiFi settings on your Surface device.
+Your first attempt to resolve the Surface device finds an available wireless network but won’t connect issue is to check the WiFi settings on your Surface device.

 Go to Start, and select Settings > Network & Internet > Wi-Fi and make sure the WiFi button is toggled to On.
 Also, go to Settings > Network & Internet > Airplane mode and make sure Airplane mode is also Off.